MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Adopt-Habit-building-method.md

 ## Habit building method

-What follows is a habit-formation methodology based on behavioral science that can be used to help your team turn a selected behavior into a habit, using MyAnalytics.
+What follows is a habit-building method based on behavioral science that can be used to help you turn a selected behavior into a habit, using MyAnalytics.

 <img src="../../../Images/how-to-make-it-a-habit.png" alt="How to make it a habit">